Best Vegan Cheese Sauce

 • Tweaking to your taste preference.
 Most likely this cheese sauce will come out amazing as soon as you dip that spoon into the blender (after it has stopped, of course) to give it a taste.
 However, if it needs a little tweaking, first try adding a little more salt or nutritional yeast, as those two ingredients can make a big difference, in my opinion.

-A: All of mine!
+All of mine!
 LOL!
 Seriously though, I have a lot of different dairy-free cheeses to choose from.
-That a peek at these yummilicious ones.
+That a peek at these delicious ones.

 Ways to use this sauce

-Who doesn’t love pasta?
-This vegan oil-free cheese sauce is amazing on mac and cheese as well.
+• Mac & Cheese- This vegan oil-free cheese sauce is amazing on vegan mac and cheese.
 It’s the perfect comfort food and can even be made gluten-free by using brown rice pasta.

-Just add salsa to this cheese sauce, and you’ve got delicious Nacho Cheese Dip to serve with tacos and nachos.
+• Vegan Cheese Dip- Just add my blender salsa to this cheese sauce, and you’ve got delicious Nacho Cheese Dip to serve with tacos and nachos.
 It’s amazingly delicious!

-• On steamed broccoli, cauliflower, asparagus, or another veggie
+• Steamed Veggies- Pour it over steamed broccoli, cauliflower, asparagus, or other veggies.

-• On my Chili Cheese Fries or Nacho Supreme
+• Topping- Use it to top my Vegan Chili Cheese Fries or Veggie Nacho Supreme

 Nutritional information